vala-lang/vala-www/blog/vala-docs-may-2026.md

 ## Closing Statements

-- Ask people to share their thoughts about these blog posts in the community spaces and social media accounts (Link to the community section of the vala website).
+Feel free to share your thoughts on this post in the [community spaces and social media](https://vala.dev/#community).

-- Remind readers again where the documentation repo is so they can help contribute to the docs
-	- Can report issues
-	- Can write docs themselves
-- Remind readers that in the docs, there is an "edit this page" link on the bottom of every page of the documentation, which is very useful for fixing typos in the pages.
-- Thank the reader for reading
+The repository for the documentation website is located at: [https://github.com/vala-lang/vala-docs](https://github.com/vala-lang/vala-docs).
+Feel free to report issues and help update the documentation.

+Also, at the bottom of every page of the documentation site, there’s an “edit this page” link, which makes it easy to fix fix any issues you find on a page you were reading.

+Thanks for reading!